 The Aerial Excellence Squadron

-In the heart of the lowlands, they breed the world's heartiest destriers.
+In the rolling hills of western Capet, they breed the world's heartiest destriers.
 Of these, the strongest and the swiftest are chosen to become the steeds of the Aerial Excellence Squadron.

 Using ritual magic, these horses are fused with a form of living metal, growing 20-foot long wings of glittering steel.
 From then on, the horses must eat iron filings as well as grass, but the transformation seems to have no other ill effects.